Shahabks/Spoken-Language-Proiciency-Asssessment-BASIC-VER0/README.md

 OSP evaluates the competency of the user by employing mathematical formulas and ETS’s independent speaking rubrics and philosophy (Educational Testing Service-USA).

 OSP went through a Machine learning session, with an audio dataset of non-native and native English speakers.
 These audios ranged from just 2 minutes in length to just under 5 minutes.
-Speakers' topics were widely variable.
+Speakers' topics vary widely, total 9036 minutes audios.